-Address 9-11 Clarendon Place SOUTH MELBOURNE Category Residential:row Constructed Designer unknown
+Address 9-11 Clarendon Place

 The pair of dwellings at nos.
 9-11 Clarendon Place, South Melbourne, were built in 1858 for James Mills by the contractors James and Samuel Mills.
 It has historical and aesthetic importance.
 It is historically important as a very early surviving bluestone terrace, comparable with similar dwellings at 166-68 Bank Street.
 It is aesthetically important for the high standard of stone masonry and simplicity of form characteristic of the early Victorian period (Criterion E).
 The absence of a verandah contributes to the building's capacity to demonstrate early residential forms in South Melbourne.